 (b) so that they do not interfere with the amenity of the surrounding area; (c) so that they allow for the safe and convenient movement of pedestrians, cyclists and other vehicles.
 AS2890.2.
 AO9.2 Service and loading areas are contained fully within the site.
 AO9.3 The movement of service vehicles and service operations are designed so they: (a) do not impede access to parking spaces; (b) do not impede vehicle or pedestrian traffic movement.
 PO10 Sufficient queuing and set down areas are provided to accommodate the demand generated by the development.
 AO10.1 Development provides adequate area on-site for vehicle queuing to accommodate the demand generated by the development where drive through facilities or drop-off/pick-up services are proposed as part of the use, including, but not limited to, the following land uses: (a) car wash; (b) child care centre; (c) educational establishment where for a school; (d) food and drink outlet, where including a drive-through facility; (e) hardware and trade supplies, where including a drive-through facility; (f) hotel, where including a drive-through facility; (g) service station.
 AO10.2 Queuing and set-down areas are designed and constructed in accordance with AS2890.1.
-Complies No changes are proposed generally to the existing access, circulation and parking arrangement.
-An extensive internal road network provides sufficient areas for queuing.
+Not applicable Refer to discussion above.